anas-elhilali/Video-Finder/README.md

 ![Video Finder Stats](https://github-readme-stats.vercel.app/api/pin/?username=anas-elhilali&repo=Video-Finder&theme=dark)
 ## Why
 This project was born out of a real-world business need.
-As the creator of a YouTube channel with over 167,000 subscribers generating millions of views, my single biggest bottleneck during editing was video research.
+As the creator of a YouTube channel with over 167,000 subscribers , my single biggest bottleneck during editing was video research.

 **The Problem:**
 Manually scrubbing through hours of footage to find one specific moment was inefficient and creatively draining.
 I was spending 2-3 hours per video just searching for clips.